what is a

 •a cylinder mounted on a shaft perpendicular to the mirrors, resulting in a three-dimensional image, or

-•a chamber with tumbling glass and metal objects, producing the ultimate in randomness of image.
+•a chamber with tumbling glass and metal objects, dry or oil-filled, producing the ultimate in randomness of image.

 T he kaleidoscope was patented in Scotland in 1816 by Sir David Brewster (1781 - 1868), and reached its peak of popularity during the Victorian era.
 Kaleidoscopes of that time were often made by professional optical instrument makers and were of very high quality.
 They could often be found in Victorian parlors, intended as objects of amusement for adults.
 During most of the twentieth century, kaleidoscopes were relegated to the status of toys, so that many people today regard them as only for children.
 But in the last several years, the creation of quality kaleidoscopes has enjoyed a resurgence.